Generic Name: Sumatriptan Nasal Spray (soo ma TRIP tan)

 - Very bad and sometimes deadly heart problems like heart attack and a heartbeat that is not normal have rarely happened within a few hours of taking Imitrex (sumatriptan nasal spray).
 Call your doctor right away if you have chest, throat, neck, or jaw tightness, pain, pressure, or heaviness; break out in a cold sweat; shortness of breath; a fast heartbeat; a heartbeat that does not feel normal; or very bad dizziness or passing out.

 - Very bad and sometimes deadly brain blood vessel problems like stroke have rarely happened with Imitrex (sumatriptan nasal spray).
-Call your doctor right away if you have a change in strength on 1 side is greater than the other, trouble speaking or thinking, change in balance, or change in eyesight.
+Call your doctor right away if you have weakness on 1 side of the body, trouble speaking or thinking, change in balance, drooping on 1 side of the face, or change in eyesight.

 - If you are 65 or older, use Imitrex (sumatriptan nasal spray) with care.
 You could have more side effects.